 Haneda Airport, also known as Tokyo International Airport, located in Ōta, Tokyo, is one of the two main airports serving the Greater Tokyo Area.
 Handling over 72 million passengers in 2014, Haneda Airport is one of the busiest airports in the world, and not just in Japan.
 The airport services numerous domestic and international locations and thus sees passengers from all over the world.
-It therefore tries to cater to the needs and wants of most passengers, by offering a variety of facilities.
+It, therefore, tries to cater to the needs and wants of most passengers, by offering a variety of facilities.

 Narita International Airport, or Tokyo Narita Airport, situated in Chiba Prefecture, is the second international airport to serve the Greater Tokyo Area.
-While it is said to be the second-busiest in Japan, after Haneda Airport, there are slightly more Muslim-friendly facilities in Narita International Airport.
+While it is said to be the second-busiest in Japan, after Haneda Airport, there are slightly more Muslim-friendly facilities at Narita International Airport.
 Passengers will be able to find a multi-faith prayer room at Narita International Airport.
-The prayer facilities in Narita International Airport can be found in both, Terminal 1 and 2, before and after Passport Control.
+The prayer facilities in Narita International Airport can be found in both, Terminals 1 and 2, before and after Passport Control.

-Another of Japan’s busiest airports is Fukuoka Airport, in Hakata-ku, Fukuoka.
-While not as busy as the above mentioned airports, Fukuoka Airport sees its fare share of domestic and international passengers, and thus offers a variety of facilities and services.
-Muslims will be able to find a prayer room in Fukuoka Airport.
+Another of Japan’s busiest airports is Fukuoka Airport, in Hakata-Ku, Fukuoka.
+While not as busy as the above-mentioned airports, Fukuoka Airport sees its fair share of domestic and international passengers, and thus offers a variety of facilities and services.
+Muslims will be able to find a prayer room at Fukuoka Airport.
 Located in the International Terminal Building 4F, the prayer room also has an area for ablution.

 New Chitose Airport is Hokkaidō’s largest airport and serves the Sapporo metropolitan area.
 Also home to domestic and international terminals, the New Chitose Airport offers a plethora of facilities and services.
 The prayer room in New Chitose Airport is located in the International Terminal Building, on 2F.
 While Muslims can use this prayer facility, it is also meant to be shared with those of other faiths.

 Situated on an artificial island in the middle of Osaka Bay, is Japan’s Kansai International Airport.
 While the airport offers domestic and international flights, it is smaller than the airports mentioned above.
 Because of the increase in the number of passengers from Muslim countries, there has been an effort to increase the number of Muslim-friendly facilities at Kansai International Airport.
-There are 3 prayer rooms in Kansai International Airport.
+There are 3 prayer rooms at Kansai International Airport.
 They are all located in the Terminal 1 Building, on 3F, and in the International Departure areas.
 Ablution areas in all three prayer rooms are also available.